Cycling, Walking and Horse Riding

 The Sheerness Way is a circular route around the town of Sheerness, following the historic Queenborough Lines, past Blue Town and the busy industrial port, then along the sea wall.

 In Swale, there are many horse riding clubs that provide a safe and enjoyable environment; many in a countryside setting, where you can learn all about horse riding and how horses live.
-Check out Swale Borough Council's Sports Directory for more information on horse riding clubs within the borough.
+Check out Active Swale's website Sports Directory for more information on horse riding clubs within the borough.

 Fishing is a very popular attraction within the Borough of Swale, with the presence of many fishing lakes where you can catch bass, garfish, eels, skate, plaice, dogfish, cod, flounders and much more.